etosch/CS295B-F21/src/course_project.md

 #### Initial Project Presentation

-Every person/group will present (< 10 mins).
+Every person/group will give a 5 min presentation introducing their course project to the class on Oct 18.
 At this point, you will have received feedback from me and should be able to identify the relevant systems, tasks, and environments under study, as well as the major research question you will address.

 #### Presenting related material